maxlep/ErosionSim/README.md

 - Make speed dependent on the slope droplets travel
     - Speed will affect the amount of sediment they deposit and leave
     - Also use impact speed to determine rainsplash erosion
-- Finish or remove gradient filter implementation
-    - The intention was to compute the whole image gradient at once, rather than compute the downhill each droplet's neighbors iteratively.
-But unless droplet density sufficiently increases, it may be faster going by droplet so that no computation is needed for unpopulated image areas.
-- Reimplement display scale